Dr Huw Bowen

 Where is your favourite place to eat out locally and why?

-For a sandwich, you can’t beat Upper Crust at the Market Hall, for a pub lunch The Barley Mow, and for an evening meal Calabria on Glumangate.
+For a sandwich, you can’t beat Upper Crust at the Market Hall or for a pub lunch The Barley Mow.
 I’m also a big fan of The Royal Oak at Great Hurdlow (at the end of the High Peak and Tissington Trails).
 What interests me is simple, locally sourced and great tasting food served in locations that have a bit of a buzz about them.

 What are the positives about running a business here?